During emergencies, St Mary’s

 incident, you may be asked to take shelter within your home.

-There are precautions you must take in making your home safe.
+There are precautions you must take to make your home safe.

 To reduce the possibility of chemical vapors entering your home